 Natural Remedies for Stressed Dogs

-Signs That Your Dog Has Eaten Sleeping Pills
+Your Dog Has Eaten Sleeping Pills

-They will force the dog to vomit and closely monitor them for a period of time to ensure there are no ongoing adverse effects.
+They will force the dog to vomit and closely monitor them for a time to ensure there are no ongoing adverse effects.
 You have to act fast if your dog has consumed a significant amount of sleeping pills.

-Can You Get Sleeping Pills For Dogs?
+Special Sleeping Pills For Dogs?

 In some cases your vet will prescribe sleeping pills for your dog.
 These pills are specifically designed for pets to reduce stress and anxiety.
-Such pills are often used, for example, if your pet is scheduled to accompany you on a long flight.
+Such pills are used, for example, if your canine is scheduled to accompany you on a long flight.
 It tends to help to relax them more than get them to sleep.